Mont-Royal-Outremont

 Biography

-Of Armenian and French-Canadian descent, Michelle moved from her hometown of Thetford Mines to the riding of Mont-Royal-Outremont 30 years ago to study law at the Université de Montréal.
+Of Armenian and French-Canadian descent, Michelle moved from her hometown of Thetford Mines to the riding of Mont-Royal-Outremont over 30 years ago to study law at the Université de Montréal.
 The Liberal MP grew up in a bilingual family environment.